 Convert it to an outdoor planter!

-If you’re modernizing and getting copper piping removed from your home by your local plumber, don’t thrown it away!
+If you’re modernizing and getting copper piping removed from your home by your local plumber, don’t throw it away!

 Some veggies are pretty resilient (we’re lookin’ at you, potatoes!).